Handbook

 - Demonstrate empathy (knowing others) to build fruitful relationships that create a cohesive learning opportunity for all and through self-control behave in an ethical manner from the moment they are on the bus until they are returned home.

-If a student demonstrates a lack of responsibility, respect, empathy or self-control and disrupts the learning of other students, adults may:
+If a student demonstrates a lack of responsibility, respect, empathy or self-control and disrupts the learning of other students, adults may apply non-exclusionary practices such as, but not limited to::

-● Work in partnership with family, students, staff and other significant adults to determine additional strategies and/or consequences
+- Work in partnership with family, students, staff and other adults to determine additional strategies and/or consequences.

-● Determine if there are extenuating physical, emotional or mental challenges
+- Determine if there are extenuating physical, emotional or mental supports needed.

 Student Management Guidelines